pblin/docker-config-demo/demo3/README.md

 # Configuration in Docker
-## Demo 1
+## Demo 2

-This demo illustrates a basic application configured using only environment variables.
+This demo illustrates a basic application configured using a templated config file.

 ### Launching